Retire poor, save money, costly acquired needs, conjuring up big savings and more.

 The Dollar Stretcher — This is an interesting post.
 Lynn says the acquired needs theory applies when “people are convinced that some convenience, product or service is a necessity when it actually isn’t.”
 It’s really the wants versus needs argument.

 For example, many people believe cable TV and smart phones are needs.
 That’s because they’ve become the norm, but we could easily do without them.
 Lynn reviews other scenarios that involve required needs and the small sacrifices people took to eliminate them and save money.
 Do you have a required need you could give up?

 Monevator — This blogger believes you can live a fulfilling life and practice frugal habits.
 But you must find what you value the most.
 If it’s big screen TV’s, bling and shopping sprees, then you’re simply not a saver.
-But if you don’t mind sacrificing certain lifestyle expenses, such as buying expensive clothes for this blogger, you’ll increase your savings.
+But if you don’t mind sacrificing certain lifestyle expenses you’ll increase your savings.

 There’s a section in this blog entitled, “Happiness replacement therapy.”
 It has a few good suggestions for replacing expensive habits or “ritual behaviors” with cheaper alternatives.
 Read this post, start saving and maybe one day you’ll retire rich and remember the moment when you changed your financial lifestyle.

 Article last modified on September 13, 2017.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: This Week Around the Web - AMP.